s6577t/eventify/README.markdown

 ## Principles

-* Event declaration and emission should be clear and explicit
-* Registering event listeners for events that an object does not emit should fail fast
 * Evented programming is essential to javascript; Eventify is a suitably capable events library

-## Declaring Events On An Object
+* The api for event declaration, emission and listening is consistent, plain and explicit
+* Use first class language constructs instead of strings

+## Eventifying an object

     var object = {};